deislabs/mystikos/doc/user-getting-started-docker-dotnet.md

     "HostApplicationParameters": true,
 }
 ```
-You can ignore most of the settings for now except for `UserMemSize`.
+You can ignore most of the settings for now except for `MemorySize`.
 512 MB is the minimum required
 by dotnet runtime, and you can increase it as needed.
 For details of the config file, please refer to
 [signing and packaging](./sign-package.md)